Rachelmy/L2RPN_2023/README.md

 It supports the following arguments

-	--samplestep # how many steps to skip in an ep.
-	--supress_int_logs # set to nonzero to make it less verbose --topn # limit to number of unitary actions per line (i.e. top n) --filename # file for each line saved as line_x_[filename], where x is line number --save_every # save records every .. episodes --deg_of_sep # how many degrees of separation you want in the `neighbor of neighbors' approach?
+	--envname # the name of the grid2op environment --samplestep # length of range in which to givide fast forwards --cap_fast_forward_at # timestep beyond which fast forwards will not move --supress_int_logs # set to nonzero to make search process less verbose --topn # limit to number of unitary actions per line (i.e. top n) --filename # file for each line saved as line_x_[filename], where x is line number --save_every # save records every .. episodes --deg_of_sep # degrees of separation in the `neighbor of neighbors' approach --use_parallel # set to nonzero to use parallelism --data_path # the data path where to download the data file for envname --prefix # the prefix to set the data path where the files will be saved
-	--n_episodes # number of episodes
-	--use_parallel # set to nonzero to use parallelism

 Here's how to use parallelism with OpenMPI.
-Suppose you want to use 20 workers and have created a job which has 20 worker cores available.
+Suppose you want to use 20 workers on 1 node and have created a job which has 20 worker cores available.
 Run as

 	mpiexec -np 20 --map-by core:PE=1 python Simulations.py --use_parallel 1